rsthornton/btc_dsa/README.md

 ## Repository Structure

-- `paper/`: Contains the main paper and related resources
+- `working_paper/`: Contains the final paper
-  - `dsa_btc.md`: The paper in markdown format
   - `A_Deep_Systems_Analysis_of_Bitcoin.pdf`: PDF version of the paper
-  - `README.md`: Overview of the paper

 - `simulations/`: Contains computational models referenced in the paper
   - `btc_abm/`: Agent-Based Model implementation and documentation
   - `btc_sd/`: System Dynamics Model implementation and documentation
   - `README.md`: Overview of the simulation approaches

+- `model/`: Contains system model data
+  - `btc.json`: JSON representation of the Bitcoin system model

 ## Abstract